Edward Van Sloan: Career

 Van Sloan's roles in Universal's films date from the 1930s, including Dracula (1931), Frankenstein (1931), and The Mummy (1932).
 In the first of these, he played Professor Van Helsing, the famous vampire-hunter, a role he had first taken in the successful touring production of Dracula by Hamilton Deane and John L. Balderston.
 He played essentially the same role, this time as Dr. Muller, an occultist, in The Mummy.
 He again played Van Helsing in the 1936 film Dracula's Daughter.
 In Frankenstein, he played the character of Dr. Waldman, and he also stepped in front of a curtain before the film's opening credits to warn audience members that they now had a chance to escape the theatre if they were too squeamish to endure the film.

 On Broadway, Van Sloan's credits included The Vigil (1948), Remote Control (1929), Dracula (1927), Lost (1927), Juarez and Maximilian (1926), Schweiger (1926), Morals (1925), Polly Preferred (1923), and The Unknown Purple (1919).

 Personal life

-In 1910, Van Sloan acted in Pinero, in Montreal, Canada, where he married the leading lady Myra Jackson, with whom he had one child, Paul (born February 21, 1911, in Pennsylvania).
+In 1910, Van Sloan acted in Pinero, in Montreal, Quebec, Canada, where he married the leading lady Myra Jackson, with whom he had one child, Paul (born February 21, 1911, in Pennsylvania).
 During the 1920s, Van Sloan appeared in several plays at the 48th Street Theater on Broadway, including the 1924 stage adaptation of Dracula before accepting an offer in late 1930 (at age 48) for a part in the acclaimed Tod Browning-directed screen production of Dracula.
 He died in 1964 at age 81.
+He was cremated at Olivet Gardens of Cypress Lawn Memorial Park in Colma, California.
+However, his family buried his urn at Boehm Cemetery in Blue Bell, Pennsylvania.